minetest/minetest/doc/lua_api.md

 It is parsed by the main menu settings dialogue to list mod-specific settings in the "Mods" category.

+`minetest.settings` can be used to read custom or engine settings.
+See [`Settings`].

 ### `init.lua`

 The main Lua script.
 Running this script should register everything it wants to register.
-Subsequent execution depends on minetest calling the registered callbacks.
+Subsequent execution depends on Minetest calling the registered callbacks.

-`minetest.settings` can be used to read custom or existing settings at load time, if necessary.
-(See [`Settings`])

 ### `textures`, `sounds`, `media`, `models`, `locale`